-With Jennifer's blessing, a new 100-foot long mural will be painted by the community.
-Each of the 10 panels will represent significant pieces of Sunnyside history, like its early rural and pioneer histories, its historic built environment, unique transportation history, iconic local landmarks, prominent businesses and places of worship, and its dynamic cultures of art and sustainability.
-Local artist Mado Hues (@mado.hues) has been commissioned as the lead artist, and will be working with members of the community to paint this new community mural through September and October 2017.
+This 100-foot long mural was designed and painted by emerging street artist, Mado Hues (@murky.mind), being their largest public art project to date.
+Each of the 10 panels represent significant pieces of Sunnyside history, such as its early rural and pioneer histories, its historic built environment, unique transportation history (being the first streetcar era neighborhood), iconic local landmarks, prominent businesses and sacred spaces, and its dynamic cultures of art and sustainability.
+Working closely with PSAA researchers, a local artist developed concept sketches for the panels that embodied symbols of the Sunnyside neighborhood's past and present.

 PSAA donated all of their management time, and volunteers assisted with many aspects of the project, including wall prep, community outreach, and architectural detail painting.
 PSAA connected with the neighborhood via print and social media, on-the-ground flyers, and word-of-mouth.
 Some people just simply passed by the mural, and offered to lend a helping hand.
 Dozens of community members including children, teens, elders, and local houseless community contributed to mural project in some way.

 THE ORIGINAL BELMONT MURAL (1996-2017)